Green Cards Through Marriage

 Simultaneously, the foreign-born spouse, assuming he or she entered the U.S. lawfully, should submit an application for adjustment of status (Form I-485) which is an application for a green card.
 Items which generally accompany form I-485 include green card photographs, an affidavit of support from the spouse (Form I-864), an application for employment authorization (Form I-765), an application for a travel permit (Form I-131) known in USCIS jargon as “advance parole” – assuming that the non-citizen spouse has not be present in the U.S. unlawfully for 180 days or more – and numerous other USCIS forms.

-And don’t forget to include a check for the USCIS filing fees which will be in excess of $1,300.
+And don’t forget to include a $1490 check for USCIS filing fees.

 The USCIS will accept the applications, cash your check, and schedule an interview within a few months.
 If the wait for the interview exceeds 90 days, chances are that the work card and the travel permit will be issued.
 We link to the USCIS Processing Times for all 80+ District and Sub-Offices.